v-cakoll/docs.it-it/docs/standard/garbage-collection/fundamentals.md

 - **Generazione 0**. È la generazione più recente e contiene oggetti di breve durata.
 Un esempio di oggetto di breve durata è una variabile temporanea.
 Le operazioni di Garbage Collection vengono eseguite il più delle volte in questa generazione.

-  Gli oggetti appena allocati formano una nuova generazione di oggetti e sono implicitamente raccolte di generazione 0, a meno che non siano oggetti grandi, nel qual caso vengono inseriti nell'heap degli oggetti grandi in una raccolta di generazione 2.
+  Newly allocated objects form a new generation of objects and are implicitly generation 0 collections.
+However, if they are large objects, they go on the large object heap in a generation 2 collection.

   Gran parte degli oggetti vengono recuperati tramite Garbage Collection nella generazione 0 e non passano alla generazione successiva.

 - **Generazione 1**.
 Questa generazione contiene oggetti di breve durata e funge da buffer tra gli oggetti di breve durata e gli oggetti di lunga durata.

 - **Generazione 2**.
 Questa generazione contiene oggetti di lunga durata.
-Un esempio di oggetto di lunga durata è un oggetto in un'applicazione server contenente dati statici che restano attivi per la durata del processo.
+An example of a long-lived object is an object in a server application that contains static data that's live for the duration of the process.

 Le operazioni di Garbage Collection vengono eseguite in generazioni specifiche a seconda delle condizioni.
 Raccogliere una generazione significa raccogliere gli oggetti in quella generazione e in tutte le generazioni più recenti.
 Un'operazione di Garbage Collection di generazione 2 viene definita completa, in quanto recupera tutti gli oggetti in tutte le generazioni, vale a dire tutti gli oggetti nell'heap gestito.

 ### <a name="survival-and-promotions"></a>Esclusione e promozioni

-Gli oggetti che non vengono recuperati durante un'operazione di Garbage Collection sono definiti oggetti esclusi e vengono promossi alla generazione successiva.
+Objects that are not reclaimed in a garbage collection are known as survivors and are promoted to the next generation.
 Gli oggetti esclusi da un'operazione di Garbage Collection di generazione 0 vengono promossi alla generazione 1; gli oggetti esclusi da un'operazione di Garbage Collection di generazione 1 vengono promossi alla generazione 2; gli oggetti esclusi da un'operazione di Garbage Collection di generazione 2 restano nella generazione 2.

-Quando il Garbage Collector rileva un tasso di esclusione elevato in una generazione, aumenta la relativa soglia delle allocazioni, in modo che la raccolta successiva generi un recupero di memoria sostanziale.
-CLR bilancia continuamente due priorità: non consentire a un working set di un'applicazione di diventare troppo grande ritardando Garbage Collection e non consentendo l'esecuzione troppo frequente del Garbage Collection.
+When the garbage collector detects that the survival rate is high in a generation, it increases the threshold of allocations for that generation.
+The next collection gets a substantial size of reclaimed memory.
+The CLR continually balances two priorities: not letting an application's working set get too large by delaying garbage collection and not letting the garbage collection run too frequently.

 ### <a name="ephemeral-generations-and-segments"></a>Generazioni e segmenti temporanei